 As Boys Love Manga and Beyond mentions, there have been a few terms used for the genre over time.
 The following four are the most known.

-Shonen’ai: A subgenre of commercial shojo manga published in the 70s-80s featuring male/male relationships.
+Shonen’ai (少年愛): A subgenre of commercial shojo manga published in the 70s-80s featuring male/male relationships.
 Literally translates to “boys love”.
 These stories often featured beautiful boys and were set in places outside Japan.
 The word is no longer in use in Japan due to the word being associated with pedastry.
 A common misconception is that shonen’ai refers to non-sexual BL works.

-Yaoi: Coined by doujinshi creators in the 80s, it primarily refers to fanworks featuring male/male relationships.
+Yaoi (やおい): Coined by doujinshi creators in the 80s, it primarily refers to fanworks featuring male/male relationships.
 It grew to also refer to original work, as some doujinshi creators began to create original works.
-Overall the word is self-deprecating, as it mocks the amateur nature of their works.
+Overall, the word is self-deprecating, as it mocks the amateur nature of their works.
 Many were often sexual in nature, leading some to think that the word only means sexual BL.
 It eventually fell out of use in Japan after BL was coined.
 In Anglophone spaces, yaoi has been considered a term equivalent to BL as English-translated commercial BL manga was often labeled as such.
 Many Anglophone BL fans continue to use the word out of nostalgia and fun.

-Boys Love (BL): First appearing in the 90s, this phrase is currently the most dominant term to describe works featuring male/male relationships in Japan and overseas.
+Boys Love (BL/ボーイズ ラブ): First appearing in the 90s, this phrase is currently the most dominant term to describe works featuring male/male relationships in Japan and overseas.

 While my blog focuses on Japanese BL manga, here are some more BL media that are popular.
 Chinese BL is known as danmei (from the Japanese ‘tanbi’) and mainly takes the form of webnovels and sometimes comics (manhua).
 Webnovels and comics (manhwa), mainly the scrolling webcomic format, are popular in Korea.
 Thailand is known for their BL live-action dramas.

-I also do want to mention that BL has historically been seen as a genre “by women, for women” due to cisgender heterosexual women seemingly making up all the creators and fans.
+I want to mention that BL has historically been seen as a genre “by women, for women” due to cisgender heterosexual women seemingly making up all the creators and fans.
 BL has also been a space where women can “play with gender” in creating and reading BL, as both characters are men.
 Due to these reasons, BL sometimes has a reputation for being “not representative of reality” and/or “fetishizing” of gay men and their relationships.
 These debates have existed since the 90s and continue on today in Japan and overseas.
 However, on a global scale BL is created and enjoyed by people of all different gender identities and sexualities.
 While not a topic I will go into great detail, I will occasionally mention the debates and critiques on BL here and there in this series.
+I do think BL fits in with LGBTQ+ media and stories.
+While BL is seen more as a “fantasy” genre, I think there has been a growing amount of BL that is more grounded in reality as well.
+I do think both kinds of stories have worth.

 Next time, I’ll talk about BL manga stories and conventions!
 See you then.